10 dead, 13 rescued as landslide hits Himachal Pradesh’s Kinnaur | Law-Order

 Fighting to complete the operation before nightfall, rescue workers struggled to pull out survivors and bodies from the debris near Chaura village in Nigulsari area of Nichar tehsil.

-Hours after the landslide a little before noon, Kinnaur Deputy Commissioner Abid Hussain Sadiq said 10 bodies had been pulled out but there others feared trapped.
+Hours after the landslide a little before noon, Kinnaur Deputy Commissioner Abid Hussain Sadiq told PTI that 10 bodies had been pulled out and others were feared trapped.

-A Himachal Road Transport Corporation (HRTC) bus, which was on its way from Reckong Peo to Haridwar via Shimla, was still buried under the debris, Mokhta said.
+A Himachal Road Transport Corporation (HRTC) bus, which was on its way from Reckong Peo to Haridwar via Shimla, was still buried under the debris, he said.

+The official said the number of the dead may further increase as another HRTC bus and a Bolero and its passengers were not found under the debris and are still untraceable.

+It might be possible that both the vehicles rolled down with the debris, he added.

+He said a truck rolled down towards a riverside due to shooting stones and the driver's body has been recovered.

+A fully damaged Alto car has also been recovered, he said, adding that no one was found inside the car.

-Early reports said there could be up to 40 people in the government bus but it was later found that the number was far less.
+Early reports said there could be up to 40 people in the state-run bus.

 Earlier, the Bhawanagar station house officer (SHO) said around 25 to 30 were trapped under the debris.

-He said Union Home Minister Amit Shah has talked to him and the topmost priority as of now is to rescue those trapped and provide them the best possible treatment.
+He said Union Home Minister Amit Shah talked to him and the topmost priority as of now was to rescue those trapped and provide them the best possible treatment.

 Prime Minister Narendra Modi also spoke to Thakur over the incident.